direnv/direnv/man/direnv.1.md

 On the next prompt you will notice that direnv complains about the ".envrc" being blocked.
 This is the security mechanism to avoid loading new files automatically.
-Otherwise and git repo that you pull, or tar archive that you unpack, would be able to wipe your hard drive once you `cd` into it.
+Otherwise any git repo that you pull, or tar archive that you unpack, would be able to wipe your hard drive once you `cd` into it.

 So here we are pretty sure that it won't do anything bad.
 Type `direnv allow .`